allenai/magellan/README.md

     python -m magellan init
     ```

-4. Finally, load the data into the idnex:
+4. Finally, load the data into the index:

     ```
     python magellan load
     ```

+  It takes about 5 minutes to load the the data into a local index.
+It takes
+  about an hour to populate a remote one.
+We'll make that faster in the near
+  term.

 Your local elasticsearch cluster's data is wiped everytime it's restarted, so you'll need to
 reexecute the steps above to repopulate the index after doing so.